 No call/no show: Parents who no call/no show for three sessions within a one-month period will be required to meet with the Lead Analyst and/or Regional Director to troubleshoot scheduling concerns.
 The Lead Analyst will compile the meeting notes and send copies to the family and Regional Director.
 If a desirable solution is not produced during this meeting, the client may be discharged from services.

-Extended Absense
+Extended Absence